Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 3. Choosing Wrong Strengths

-Also Read: How to sell yourself in an interview in 2022?
+Also Read: How to sell yourself in an interview?

 "Whenever the writing team writes a blog, I’m the one who edits it and gets minor issues fixed.
 I love identifying little details and errors to improve them and ensure an excellent reading experience for the readers.
-Not only that, whenever we launch a new product feature, I’m the one who tests it for identifying bugs.
-In fact, last week, I found some critical bugs on our product and worked with the development team to get it fixed.
-After that, our user conversion has increased by 43%.
+Not only that but whenever we launch a new product feature, I’m the one who tests it for identifying bugs.
+Last week, I found some critical bugs in our product and worked with the development team to get them fixed.
+After that, our user conversion increased by 43%.
 Your company can allow me to play on my strengths and generate a positive business outcome."

 2. Team Player